palantir/atlasdb/docs/source/schemas/streams.rst

 does not like transmissions of over 30MB over the wire at a time.

-If it is known beforehand that a particular column of a table will store large objects, the objects should instead be stored in a stream store table AtlasDB will automatically segment large objects in a stream store into smaller chunks.
-Storage of streams happens on separate transactions and does not count toward your byte limit for your local trasaction.
+If it is known beforehand that a particular column of a table will store large objects, the objects should instead be stored in a stream store table.
+AtlasDB will automatically segment large objects in a stream store into smaller chunks, and storage of streams happens on separate transactions and does not count toward your byte limit for your local trasaction.

-The minimal parameters to define a stream store are shown below:
+The minimal parameters required to define a stream store are shown below:

 .. code:: java